Streams

 - Attach a remote track listener to render incoming media.

-The module also supports updating published streams, unsubscribing from remote streams, configuring frame handling, and enabling room recording.
+The module also supports updating published streams, unsubscribing from remote streams, and configuring frame handling.

 Events